ljsnake/productai-java-sdk/README.md

-# JAVA SDK for ProductAI
+# ProductAI® SDK for java
-productai-java-sdk

 ## ProductAI:
 <br>For more details about ProductAI, view